 |Office:||475 St. Patrick's Building|

 I am a historian of modern architecture, design, and material culture with particular interests in the intersections of architecture and other media and the role of the built environment in public cultures.
 I joined the Art History faculty to teach in the History and Theory of Architecture program in 2012.
 In addition to my role in SSAC, I am cross appointed to the Institute for Comparative Studies in Literature, Art and Culture and to the School of Industrial Design at Carleton, as well as being adjunct curator of Design at the Canada Science and Technology Museum.
 I am currently Vice-President (Membership) of the Society for the Study of Architecture in Canada (https://canada-architecture.org/) and commissioning editor of Dalhousie Architectural Press’s series Canadian Modern (https://www.dal.ca/faculty/architecture-planning/dalhousie-architectural-press/books/architecture/canadian-modern.html).

-My research has focused around four areas lately.
-The first has to do with the development, impact, and socio-political consequences of the cultural production known today under the label of Art Deco.
+My research has focused around a few areas.
+One has to do with the development, impact, and socio-political consequences of the cultural production known today under the label of Art Deco.
 My work has looked at sites in Canada, the United States, and India, ranging in scale from a radio in a living room to a skyscraper, NHL hockey arena to super-cinema, and emphasizing the vast reach and cosmopolitan quality of this mode of design.
-I am currently co-editing with Dr. Bridget Elliott (Western University) the Routledge Research Companion to Art Deco.
+I recently co-edited with Dr. Bridget Elliott (Western University) the Routledge Research Companion to Art Deco.

 A second area explores the visual and material culture of radio in Canada.
 “Seeing, Selling, and Situating Radio in Canada, 1922-56,” a collaborative project with radio historian Dr. Anne MacLennan at York University, was supported by a SSHRC Insight Grant (2012-2015) and has generated a substantial database of visual culture drawn from popular magazines, newspapers, and archives.
 It culminated in an exhibition and catalogue in 2017.
 See http://sssradio.apps01.yorku.ca for more on this research.
 I have also published on the spatial impact and design of radio architecture and infrastructure, with particular emphasis on the architecture of the Canadian Broadcasting Corporation.